 Image 29 shows the OLD OAK TREE illusion in pans, tilts, overall, and Image 30, the GIANT OAK TREE by Alfred Eisenstaedt.

-All the illusion photographs were taken on Martha’s Vineyard, and although not every Illusion photographs needed such detailed coordination and cooperation, all did involve logistics and staging to tell a story about the Island.
+The Illusion photographs were taken on Martha’s Vineyard.
+Not every Illusion needed such detailed execution as the FIGUREHEAD or STANBY LINE.
+All did involve logistics and staging to tell a story about the Island.

-The OLD OAK TREE was first made famous in a photograph by Alfred Eisenstaedt called the GIANT OAK TREE.
-James took his photographed after it was split in half in a lightning storm, adding the muse to represent the inner spirit of this grand old tree.
+The beautiful OLD OAK TREE was first made famous in a photograph by Alfred Eisenstaedt called the GIANT OAK TREE.
+I got to know him through a TV interview and several meetings, and he was kind in complimenting my “artistic” work.
+I photographed the tree after it was split in half in a lightning storm.
+By placing the Muse in the newly exposed split, she is wrapped by the underlying spirit of this grand old tree.
 The timing for the shot to catch the sun was a late afternoon in spring.
-Not the Island’s busy season, but nevertheless its location near the main road to West Tisbury made it hard not to also create scene.
+It’s not the Island’s busy season, but nevertheless its location near the main road to West Tisbury did draw some attention.

 THE END of Scene Five